mlibrary/about-publishing/src/content/features/title-tbd.md

           empire and war responsibility.

-          Editors Laura Hein and Rebecca Jennison created a companion website offering many more images and demonstrating Tomiyama’s vibrant use of color  The book's introduction is intended as a starting point for that project, but the individual web pages are also keyed to specific chapters of the book.
+          Editors Laura Hein and Rebecca Jennison created a companion website offering many more images and demonstrating Tomiyama’s vibrant use of color.
 The website can be read in English or Japanese.
         button_link: https://imaginationwithoutborders.northwestern.edu/
         heading: Bringing Art to Life
       - type: highlight